For a recent analysis of the national outlook see here.

 (NEW) The graph above reflects the revised GDP.

 The Bureau of Economic Analysis releases its first estimate at the end of the month following the end of the quarter (in July) and its second release during the last week at the end of the second month following the end of the quarter (in August).

 With all the troubles Trump has instigated, the forecast for GDP growth rates as the November 2020 election approaches cannot be good news.

 The trade press and every forecaster offers their version of what the future holds.
 None reflect any pattern in the monumental effects on all the macroeconomic series available.
 Hence, all the forecasts are the forecaster’s best guess.
 The forecast for the 3Q2020 shown below is a guess.
 Future forecast of the quarterly GDP will be offered after the historical patterns in the relevant series are established.

-Analysis updated on 19 October reflecting data thru 2Q2020.
+Analysis updated on 21 March reflects data thru 4Q2020.